redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-1/README.md

 ## Create scripts that run nodes and create clusters

 Students start and stop nodes from the VNC container.
-Alias commands allow them to transparently SSH to the base VM where scripts are run in a safe and controlled manner.
+Alias commands allow them to transparently SSH to the base VM where scripts run in a controlled manner.

-1. Create the scripts.
+1. Create scripts.

 ```bash
 mkdir scripts